John Hope, Lord Craighall

-Sir John Hope, Lord Craighall (1605?–1654) was a Scottish judge.
+Sir John Hope, 2nd Baronet, Lord Craighall (1605? – 27 April 1654) was a Scottish judge.

 Life

 Born about 1605, he was eldest son of Sir Thomas Hope of Craighall, 1st Baronet, by Elizabeth, daughter of John Bennet of Wallyford in Haddingtonshire; Sir James Hope (1614–1661) of Hopetoun, was his younger brother.
 In 1619 the family acquired and moved to Granton Castle just north-west of Edinburgh.

 He was educated for the law, and having been admitted advocate acquired a practice, and in 1632 was knighted and appointed an ordinary lord of session.
 He assumed the title of Lord Craighall, and took his seat on 27 July.

 In September 1638 Hope refused to subscribe the king's covenant until it had been approved by the General Assembly.
 In 1640 he was placed on the committee of estates appointed to provide for the defence of the kingdom against Charles I; was reappointed ordinary lord of session in the following year; and in 1644 was made one of the commissioners for the visitation of St. Andrews, the plantation of kirks, the administration of the exchequer and the excise.

-In 1646 his father died and he inherited Granton Castle and its estates.
+In 1646 his father died and he became the 2nd Hope baronet of Craighall and inherited Granton Castle and its estates.

 In 1651 his brother, Sir Alexander Hope, underwent examination by the committee of estates for advising the king to surrender Scotland and Ireland to Oliver Cromwell, and quoted Lord Craighall to the effect that it would be wise in the king to "treat with Cromwell for one-half of his coat before he lost the whole".
 In May 1652 Craighall was appointed one of Cromwell's committee, consisting of five English and three Scottish judges, for the administration of justice.

-Hope died at Edinburgh on 28 April 1654.
+Hope died at Edinburgh on 28 April 1654, and is buried in Ceres Cemetery in Ceres, Fife, Scotland.